hashicorp/vault/website/source/intro/getting-started/acl.html.md

 secret
 ```

-Note that you need to temporarily unset the `VAULT_AUTH` environment
+Note that you need to temporarily unset the `VAULT_TOKEN` environment
 variable that you exported earlier when you were preparing your shell
 session to interact with the Vault sever in dev mode.